 Have you heard of Baby-Led Weaning (BLW)?
-Whether this is your first introduction, or you have a general idea, this article will answer the question, "What is Baby Led Weaning?".
+Whether this is your first introduction, or you have a general idea, this article will explain the basics of introducing solid foods with baby-led weaning.

 Before explaining in more detail what Baby Led Weaning is, let's look at some of the benefits of BLW.